giwrgosftw/DigitalReceipt-CloudProject-PythonFlask-RESTfulAPI-PartialCreditCards/README.md

 My first App Engine application written in Python using flask that will expose RESTful API handlers allowing for linking partial credit cards to customers.
 A pdf file with usage examples is provided.

 # Scope of the task
-You application should expose two HTTP API handlers:
+The application should expose two HTTP API handlers:
 1. PUT handler that will accept partial credit card and customer information in JSON and store it.
 2. GET handler that will return matching customers in JSON given partial details of a credit card.